openedx/course-discovery/docs/decisions/0022-introducing-field-trackers.rst

 FieldTracker will be added to select models inside various course-discovery apps.
 The `save()` method of Course and Program models will be overridden, checking if any change has been observed as well as editable `ForeignKeys`.
 If there is a change, the `data_modified_timestamp` will be updated to the current timestamp.

 Lets consider the following example.
-In our `couse_discovery.apps.course_metadata.models` we have a `Course` Model.
+In our `course_discovery.apps.course_metadata.models` we have a `Course` Model.
 The changes mentioned above will look similar to following:

 .. code-block::